tidepool-org/development/charts/tidepool/charts/glooingress/README.md

 Key questions are:
 1. Does your ingress support http only, http and https, or http redirect to https?
-1. Does your load balancer support the proxy protocol?
 1. Do you run the Gloo control plane in the same namespace as the Tidepool services?

 Answers to these design questions will dictate how you configure this helm chart.